olebole/irafdoc/doc/tv.imexamine.rst

   changed from the standard image display to text or file input.
   </p>
   <p>
-  The <tt>'d'</tt> command displays an image using the template CL command given by parameter <i>display</i>.
+  The <span style="font-family: monospace;">'d'</span> command displays an image using the template CL command given by parameter <i>display</i>.
 Usually this is the standard IRAF <b>tv.display</b> command though in some circumstances other commands like <b>plot.contour</b> may be used.
 This command may be used to